chef/chef-workstation/docs/Chef-CLI-Catalog.md

 # Chef CLI (Catalog)

-Throughout the history of Chef, we have created and acquired a variety of tools that have grown to a point that, as a Chef practitioner, it is hard to know, discover and understand all of them.
+Throughout the history of Chef, we have created and acquired a variety of tools that have grown to a point that, as a Chef Operator, it is hard to know, discover and understand all of them.
 A few of the tools that our users use (almost) every day are: